Kim Williams APFS

 Payments into pensions from your limited company can be offset against your corporation tax liability.

-These valuable tax savings means that many of us pay into pensions throughout our lifetime however there are upper limits to the amounts which can be paid in (without a charge to tax) and this changes depending on who is making the payment i.e. company funded, personally or third party.
+These valuable tax savings mean that many of us pay into pensions throughout our lifetime however there are upper limits to the amounts which can be paid in (without a charge to tax) and these changes depending on who is making the payment i.e. company funded, personally or third party.

 When I started working in the financial planning industry the calculation of how much you could pay into a pension was simple as it was a percentage based on age and income.
-Now, when a client calls me to ask what they can pay into their pension I need to ask them a long list of questions in relation to their income and last four years’ pension input to enable me to carry out a complicated time consuming calculation.
-For this reason, it is wise to start thinking about making pension contributions earlier in the tax year.
+Now, when a client calls me to ask what they can pay into their pension I need to ask them a long list of questions in relation to their income and last four years’ pension input to enable me to carry out a complicated and time-consuming calculation.
+For this reason, it is wise to start thinking about making pension contributions earlier in the tax year or allow your adviser plenty of time to complete those calculations.

 Again, I would suggest that you speak with your independent financial adviser before making any payments into pensions as this is a complex area with upper limits and restrictions which you should be aware of.